OmphileMorwane/OMPMOR404_BCL2401_GroupE_OmphileMorwane_SDF10/README.md

 __My Understanding__: 5

 __Example/Application__: Using Instagram as an example, it uses a remote web API behind the scenes to interact with its servers and fetch data for your feed.
 When you open the Instagram app on your phone to browse through posts and photos, the Instagram app sends requests to a remote web API owned by Instagram.
 These requests ask for things like the latest posts from people you follow or suggestions for new accounts to follow.
 The Instagram API receives the request from the app and knows how to handle it.
 It communicates with Instagram's servers, retrieving the requested data such as posts, photos, comments, and user profiles.
 Once the Instagram API has the data from the servers, it sends a response back to the Instagram app.
 This response contains the requested information, like the latest posts from your friends or recommended accounts to follow.
 Finally, the Instagram app receives the response from the API and displays the content on your phone screen.
-You can see the latest posts from people you follow, explore new content, like and comment on posts, and interact with other users—all thanks to the data fetched by the API.
+You can see the latest posts from people you follow, explore new content, like and comment on posts, and interact with other users.